For those new to copper investing, keeping track of copper prices can at first be a little confusing.

 As with the LME, many banks, trading firms and commercial hedgers use COMEX copper for risk management purposes, and CME Group prides the COMEX on being “[a] global benchmark for copper prices” used by respected indices such as the Bloomberg Commodity Index.

 Of course, the LME and the COMEX are far from the only commodities exchanges on which copper is traded.
 The Shanghai Metal Exchange is another notable example, and with China consuming 40 percent of the world’s copper, it is becoming increasingly important.

 What’s more, Stefan Ioannou of Haywood Securities has noted that it is near impossible to get complete transparency on copper prices.
 “Information on LME volumes is readily available, but keep in mind, the inventory is only one piece of about a six- or seven-piece pie,” he explained in a 2014 interview.
 “It does give a bit of an indication, but there’s also the COMEX, there’s the Shanghai, there are mine inventories, there’s recycling and then there are all the non-bonded stockpiles as well.”

 Still, prices for LME copper and COMEX copper contracts, as well as information on inventory levels, can be a valuable piece of the puzzle for those making investment decisions in the copper space.
 For example, those investing in copper stocks may want to look at whether a company’s mining project is likely to be economic at current and/or forecasted copper prices.

 This is an updated version of an article first published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Priscila Barrera, hold no investment interest in any companies mentioned.
+Securities Disclosure: I, Sivansh Padhy, hold no investment interest in any company mentioned in this article.